The existing business

 The rules governing the basis of assessment and the offset of losses are of fundamental importance in the exam.
 You must ensure that you can apply the rules efficiently and accurately.

-Note: The unincorporated trader is also considered in:
+Note: The unincorporated business is also considered in:

 The comments in this article do not amount to advice on a particular matter and should not be taken as such.
 No reliance should be placed on the content of this article as the basis of any decision.
 The authors and ACCA expressly disclaim all liability to any person in respect of any indirect, incidental, consequential or other damages relating to the use of this article.